at its most basic, is a harm reduction campaign. As a multi-state

 network of sex workers and advocates, we address local and national

-violence that sex workers experience because of social stigma.
+violence that sex workers experience because of social stigma and

 in one of the most prominently violent societies today, sex workers

 in America experience this phenomenon pointedly in the context of

 their stigma and criminal status.
 Yet, sex workers are seldom afforded